-Functional abdominal pain is defined as one of the following:
+Functional abdominal pain is either:

-- Continuous pain for 2 months
+- Continuous pain for two months

 |Copyright © Nucleus Medical Media, Inc.|

 Some things that may raise the risk of this problem are:

 Symptoms vary from child to child.
 Pain may come and go or be steady.
 It may appear suddenly or slowly get worse over time.

 - Pain near the belly button or anywhere in the belly

 - A burning feeling under the breastbone that is not from eating